refaim/MissingCrafts/README.md

 - **No Dependencies**: Works independently without requiring additional addon dependencies
 - **Universal UI Support**: Compatible with all major profession UI addons out of the box

+### Disadvantages
+- **No Built-in Database**: Does not contain a built-in database with specific trainers, vendors, quests, or mobs.
+For detailed information, refer to [classicdb.ch](https://classicdb.ch), [classic.wowhead.com](https://classic.wowhead.com), or [database.turtle-wow.org](https://database.turtle-wow.org)

 ## Screenshots

 #### MissingCrafts window attached to the Tailoring profession frame, showing missing recipes with skill level requirements and source information